 Bring any course completion certificates if you attended a 14 CFR Part 141 school.

-Many questions come up.
-Unfortunately I can’t answer all of them here, but I’ll try to help out by describing a couple items that are frequently asked.
+Many questions come up and unfortunately I can’t answer all of them here but I’ll try to help out by describing a couple items that are frequently asked.

 Many times I’m asked if paper VFR charts are a requirement for the cross country nav portion.
 It is not, however, having paper backup is always a good thing.
 I’m testing on your ability to plan and conduct cross country navigation, I’m not really concerned what method you use.
 They are all acceptable.
 I routinely do turn off the “Own Ship” function on ForeFlight during the flight portion.
 I need to see that you can fly dead reckoning and pilotage so looking at your iPad and flying the magenta line won’t meet the requirements of the ACS.
 To summarize, you certainly may use your iPad for the VFR charting purposes but you can’t satisfy the ACS by looking at your iPad and flying the magenta line.
 You will need to be able to conduct actual pilotage and dead reckoning.